When are New Jersey Property Owners Required to Remove Snow and Ice?

 If you slipped and fell on snow or ice and believe that your injuries were caused by negligence, it is important that you speak with an experienced attorney.

-If we find you have a case, our trusted lawyers at Lynch Law Firm can investigate the situation, gather evidence, communicate with insurance companies, and guide you through every other step in the legal process.
+If we find you have a case, our trusted lawyers at Lynch Law Firm, PC can investigate the situation, gather evidence, communicate with insurance companies, and guide you through every other step in the legal process.

 Our lawyers charge no upfront fees and are only paid if your claim is successful.
 We offer a free consultation to discuss your claim and your legal options.